ferrilab/bitvec/README.md

 - `LittleEndian` – a marker type that implements `Cursor` by defining the forward direction as towards MSb and the backward direction as towards LSb.

-- `Bits` – a sealed trait that provides generic access to the four Rust primitives usable as storage types: `u8`, `u16`, `u32`, and `u64`. `usize` and the signed integers do *not* implement `Bits` and cannot be used as the storage type. `u128` also does not implement `Bits`, as I am not confident in its memory representation.
+- `BitStore` – a sealed trait that provides generic access to the four Rust primitives usable as storage types: `u8`, `u16`, `u32`, and `u64`. `usize` and the signed integers do *not* implement `BitStore` and cannot be used as the storage type. `u128` also does not implement `BitStore`, as I am not confident in its memory representation.

 `BitVec` has the same API as `Vec`, and should be easy to use.